Toxicology testing

 Toxicology testing, also known as safety assessment, or toxicity testing, is the process of determining the degree to which a substance of interest negatively impacts the normal biological functions of an organism, given a certain exposure duration, route of exposure, and substance concentration.

-Toxicology testing is often conducted by researchers who follow established toxicology test protocol for a certain substance, mode of exposure, exposure environment, duration of exposure, or for a particular organism of interest, or for a particular developmental stage of interest.
+Toxicology testing is often conducted by researchers who follow established toxicology test protocols for a certain substance, mode of exposure, exposure environment, duration of exposure, a particular organism of interest, or for a particular developmental stage of interest.
 Toxicology testing is commonly conducted during preclinical development for a substance intended for human exposure.
 Stages of in silico, in vitro and in vivo research are conducted to determine safe exposure doses in model organisms.
 If necessary, the next phase of research involves human toxicology testing during a first-in-man study.
 Toxicology testing may be conducted by the pharmaceutical industry, biotechnology companies, contract research organizations, or environmental scientists.